-Canada Canada Mandatory Technical Criteria Bidder Response Met/Not Met , Mandatory recrimical Oritoria Description (include location in bid) incorror inco Certification must be a current and valid British Columbia Water and Waste Association (BCWWA) Backflow Assembly Tester Certificate.
-Bidder must provide a photocopy of each technician's current and valid BCWWA backflow assembly tester certificate of qualification.
-Bidder must provide a photocopy or copy of licence.
-Must be included with bid submission.
-III olay M3 (Required only for bidding on Agassiz Complex - Kent Institution).
-Bidder must provide proof of certification for each technician who will be engaged in the testing, inspecting and servicing of VESDA smoke alarm systems.
-Certification must be a current and valid VESDA Certification -Certificate of Accreditation for the Certified VESDA Accreditation training course.
-Bidder must provide a photocopy of each technician's current and valid VESDA Certification - Certificate of Accreditation for the Certified VESDA Accreditation training course.
-Bidder must provide a photocopy or copy of licence.
-Must be included with bid submission.
+Mandatory Technical Criteria Bidder Response Description (include location in bid) Met/Not Met M4 (Required only for bidding on Agassiz Complex contract- Kent Institution) Bidder must provide proof of certification for a minimum of 1 (one) technician who is employed with the company and will be engaged in the testing, inspecting, maintenance and servicing of VESDA smoke alarm systems.
+Certification must be a current and valid VESDA Certification certificate for a Certified VESDA training course.
+Bidder must provide a legible photocopy of the technician's current and valid VESDA Certification certificate for a Certified VESDA training course.